 - Exclusive Member's Preview, including curator-led discussions and a reception, September 14, 5:00–7:00pm (in-person) — Not yet a member?
 Become one today!

-- "Revisiting Roman Sculpture at the OI: Ptolemais and Beyond," an exhibition opening lecture with Kiersten Neumann and Roko Rumora, October 15, 4:00pm CST (in-person & online)
+- "Revisiting Roman Sculpture at the OI: Ptolemais and Beyond," an exhibition opening lecture with Kiersten Neumann and Roko Rumora, October 15, 4:00pm CST (now available to stream on YouTube)

 Visit the Exhibition